sabia-group/How-Tos/docs/source/time-correlation/time-correlation.rst

 .. (nuclear velocities TCF)

-The way to compute these quantities depends on their definition of course, but a general way to evaluate the TCF from the time series of microscopic quantities wil lbe provided in this following.
+The way to compute these quantities depends on their definition of course, but a general way to evaluate the TCF from the time series of microscopic quantities will be provided in the following.

 .. attention::
     This page is not complete.